|

 and Brooke Shields.
 In 1978, Columbia Pictures made the Guinness Book of World Records by paying the highest price ever paid ($9,500,000.) for the rights to the Broadway stage hit "Annie" (which, as it turned out, wasn't the wisest investment in the studio's illustrious history.)
 But eventually, Columbia was bought by Sony Entertainment of Japan, and they finally settled into the historic M-G-M Studios lot in Culver City, where they remain today, along with Sony's other label, TriStar Pictures.
 Now that Columbia has moved on, the old studio lot they deserted isn't just sitting idly by.
 The re-named "Sunset-Gower Studios" no longer has a permanent film production company to call its own (hence the geographical name), but it keeps busy renting out its ample sound stages for assorted television and indie movie productions.
 The studio employees between 2,500 and 3,000 people, depending upon the time of year.

-the NBC series "American Dreams" and the HBO series "Six
+the popular "Heroes" here, as well as the NBC series "American Dreams" and the HBO series "Six

-Feet Under" here. as well as "JAG," "Moesha,"
+Feet Under".
+"JAG," "Moesha,"

 "Blossom," "Married With Children,"